 Three Tips for Researching KY When You Don’t Live There

 When you live in Kentucky, it’s easier to visit counties where your ancestors lived.
-Traveling to the Kentucky State Archives as discussed in the recent webinar (need link) is a day trip at most and some could even walk there.
+Traveling to the Kentucky State Archives is a day trip at most and some could even walk there.

-While my roots are in Kentucky, my body is over 500 miles away on the sunny coast of Florida.
-Here are a few tricks I have discovered for researching my family.
+While my roots are in Kentucky, my body is over 500 miles away in the Sunshine State.
+Here are a few genealogy tricks I have discovered for researching my family from afar.

 Tip One: Search for Records at Your Local Keyboard